Can I hire just a few goats instead of the whole herd?

 Will the goats eat lantana?

-They are able to eat lantana, as long as they also have other other things to eat as well.
-We wouldn't force them into a fenced area with 100% lantana, but if it is taken in stages they will eventually clear it.
+They are able to eat a little bit of pink lantana, as long as they also have other other things to eat as well.
+They will not eat orange or red lantana.

 Can I pat or feed the goats?